This blog post was originally posted on December 19, 2019 and was updated on September 17, 2020.

 3. Chez Alain Miam Miam

-In the trendy 11th arrondissement, Massale is a modern, seasonal restaurant with an almost impossibly reasonable lunch menu, at €22 for a choice of one each of three appetizers, two mains, and two desserts.
+In the trendy 11th arrondissement, Massale is a modern, seasonal restaurant with an almost impossibly reasonable lunch menu. €22 gets you a choice of one each of three appetizers, two mains, and two desserts.
 The light, airy dining room is the perfect place to enjoy these contemporary dishes.

 5. Le Nemrod